 This isn't the first time the Sherman Brothers have gone on record in defense of Walt.
 Some may also recall the story that Robert Sherman told about Walt's defending the brothers during a meeting: "Walt was sensitive to people's feelings . . .
 He hated to see people mistreated or discriminated against.
 One time, Richard and I overheard a discussion between Walt and one of his lawyers.
 This attorney was a real bad guy, didn't like minorities.
 He said something about Richard and me, and he called us 'these Jew boys writing these songs.'
 Well, Walt defended us, and he fired the lawyer.
 Walt was unbelievably great to us."

 Walt was also a frequent contributor to Jewish charities, including the Yeshiva College and the Jewish Home for the Aged.
 Also, Walt Disney was made Man of the Year by the Beverly Hills Lodge of B’nai B’rith—the oldest continually-operating Jewish service organization, which fights anti-Semitism all over the world—and was also awarded a recognition from Hadassah, a Jewish women’s organization that empowers youth in Israel and America.
-These awards can be seen in the Lobby of The Walt Disney Museum (or by clicking on the thumbnails above.
-Right: B'nai B'rith Heart of America Chapter, Kansas City, Missouri; Distinguished Service Citation, 1958.
+These awards can be seen in the Lobby of The Walt Disney Museum.
+Above: B'nai B'rith Heart of America Chapter, Kansas City, Missouri; Distinguished Service Citation, 1958.
 Left: Hadassah Recognition of Achievement, 1958.)

-Of course there are still skeptics who think we are writing this through rose-colored glasses and that our views might be bias as The Walt Disney Family Museum was founded by Walt's daughter Diane Disney Miller.
-Despite this, the evidence is all there: through the facts as recorded through different accounts written down in history books; the first-person interviews from those who knew and worked with Walt; the physical and documented awards; and in the films he created.
+Of course there are still skeptics who think we are writing this through rose-colored glasses and that our views might be biased as The Walt Disney Family Museum was founded by Walt's daughter Diane Disney Miller.
+Despite this, the evidence is clear: through different accounts written down in history books; the first-person interviews from those who knew and worked with Walt; the physical and documented awards; and in the films he created.
 It's all there!
 And by there, we mean here, at The Walt Disney Family Museum.
 We happily invite all those who are still skeptical to visit the museum to learn about Walt, the man behind the brand, firsthand.
 There is no need for apologies or retractions—it's just important to seek the facts before further spreading inaccuracies and fueling rumors.

 It's true that everyone is entitled to his or her own opinion, but if you are still skeptical after looking over these facts presented above, we invite you to visit The Walt Disney Family Museum, or even send us your questions and concerns at firstname.lastname@example.org.
 We would love to hear from you.